Yusen22/Command_Line_README_Generator/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-An application that generates a professional README for a project repository
+An application that generates a professional README for a project repository from a Command Line Interface

 ## Table of Contents